elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 [:ok, :ok, :ok]
 ```

 We imported only the function `duplicate` (with arity 2) from `List`.
-Although `:only` is optional, its usage is recommended in order to avoid importing all the functions of a given module inside the current scope. `:except` could also be given as an option in order to import everything in a module *except* a list of functions.
+Although `only:` is optional, its usage is recommended in order to avoid importing all the functions of a given module inside the current scope. `except:` could also be given as an option in order to import everything in a module *except* a list of functions.

 Note that `import` is **lexically scoped** too.
 This means that we can import specific macros or functions inside function definitions: